DaveWhiteh/WhiteWalkies/README.md

 This was a feature that a user picked up on when testing the site on a mobile.

-+ ***Issue/Feature*** - The navbar did not auto collapse once a section had been clicked.
+***Issue/Feature*** - The navbar did not auto collapse once a section had been clicked.

 <details>
-<summary>Image</summary>
+<summary>Code Before</summary>
 <img src="assets/images/readme/bugsfixes-navbar-issue.jpg" width="350">
 </details>

-+ ***Resolution*** - The html has been amended to accommodate this feature in both the index.html and thankyou.html.
+***Resolution*** - The html has been amended to accommodate this feature in both the index.html and thankyou.html.
 The solution was found using [stack overflow](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-navbar-on-click).
 Essentially the solution was to add an additional 'a' tag and add a 'span' for each nav-item, whereby only one of the 'a' tags would be displayed depending on the screen size.

 <details>
-<summary>Image</summary>
+<summary>Code After</summary>
 <img src="assets/images/readme/bugsfixes-navbar-resolution.jpg" width="350">
 </details>